mavillez/Oblivion/docs/source/software.rst

     within Density Functional Theory (DFT), using pseudopotentials and a planewave or wavelet basis.

+  ANSYS_CFD: ANSYS_CFD/2021R1, ANSYS_CFD/2022R2
+    ANSYS computational fluid dynamics (CFD) simulation software allows you to predict, with confidence, the impact of fluid flows on your product throughout design and manufacturing as well as during end use.
+ANSYS renowned CFD analysis tools include the widely used and well-validated ANSYS Fluent and ANSYS CFX.

   ANTLR: ANTLR/2.7.7-Java-11
     ANTLR, ANother Tool for Language Recognition, (formerly PCCTS) is a language tool that provides a framework for constructing recognizers, compilers, and translators from grammatical descriptions containing Java, C#, C++, or Python actions.

   ASE: ASE/3.22.1